-- Be skilled in AWS, Azure, and GCP to create and design serverless apps with AWS Lambda, Amazon API Gateway, AWS Amplify, Amazon DynamoDB, or similar tools for Azure/Google Cloud.
+- Be skilled in AWS cloud migration services, Azure, and GCP to create and design serverless apps with AWS Lambda, Amazon API Gateway, AWS Amplify, Amazon DynamoDB, or similar tools for Azure/Google Cloud.

 - Work with cloud-native architecture environments, perform load-balancing, autoscaling, clustering launches per region, queueing long-running tasks to create highly scalable systems in the cloud.

 - Know and work with Kubernetes clustering: Amazon EKS, Azure EKS, and Google Kubernetes Service to automate many of the manual processes involved in deploying, managing, and scaling containerized applications.